17 Overview of Julia commands

 Packages can be updated through the command Pkg.update(), and removed with Pkg.rm(pkgname).

 By default packages are installed in a common area.
 It may be desirable to keep packages for projects isolated.
 For this the Pkg.activate command can be used.
-This feature allows a means to have reproducible environments even if Julia or the packages used are upgraded, possibly introducing incompatabilities.
+This feature allows a means to have reproducible environments even if Julia or the packages used are upgraded, possibly introducing incompatibilities.

 For these notes, the following packages, among others, are used: